-- Senior Meetings continue you must attend if you haven't already done so. - If applying for Early Decision/Early Action, send your applications in now. - Work hard for the first quarter, as senior year grades are important. - Attend college representative visits at HHHS (may be virtual). - If you are applying to colleges that REQUIRE the CSS Profile, initiate that process now. - Initiate the FAFSA process for financial aid.
+- Senior Meetings continue you must attend if you haven't already done so. - If applying for Early Decision/Early Action, send your applications in now. - Work hard for the first quarter, as senior year grades are important. - Attend college representative visits at HHHS. - If you are applying to colleges that REQUIRE the CSS Profile, initiate that process now. - Initiate the FAFSA process for financial aid.
 The application opens on Oct.
-1. - Take the SAT/ACT, if needed and available. - SAT & Subject tests are offered at HHHS (tbd).
+1. - Register for the SAT/ACT, if needed and available. - SAT offered at HHHS (TBD).
 October is typically the last test date that is acceptable for early action/early decision.